(Last updated on September 13, 2020)

 - Get familiar with your testing device.
 Ensure you know how to perform such tasks as scrolling up and down, logging in to your CLT account, and marking answers on CLT practice tests.

-- Chat support will be available on our website from 6:45 AM to 7:00 PM Eastern Time.
+- Chat support will be available at the bottom right of our website from 6:45 AM to 7:00 PM Eastern Time.
 During the test, the speech bubble icon will open the chat feature.
 If you encounter any issues once the timer has begun counting down, please chat with us immediately.

 - The Test Access Code will be emailed to the student's and Emergency Contact's email 15 minutes before your start time.
 Do not enter the code prior to your start time.